gorenje/99.99999/index.md

 layout: default
 ---

-## The Seven Nines of Insignificancy
+## The Seven Nines of Insignificance

 Based on two Hacker News comments: